Sujai/hyderabad-iot-event/README.md

 - [Overview of Qualcomm build system and user profiles](https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-254/introduction.html?vproduct=1601111740013072&versionId=35c3bc73-6ae0-4179-b66b-a01844b5a87f)

-### Task 1: Download and build source code of RB3Gen2 using GUI tools
+### Task 1: Download and build source code  for RB3Gen2 using QSC Launcher.
 The goal is to download Qualcomm software using tools and build it and eventually program an existing RB3Gen2 with compiled software.
 This task needs a Ubuntu workstation.
 #### Reference